jerome244/flowchart_generator/README.md

 ## 📝 Introduction

-**Flowchart Converter** is a simple tool that takes a C source file and transforms its logic into a clear, structured flowchart using Unicode box drawing.
+**Code Reading/ Diagram Understand Helper** is a simple tool that takes a C source file and transforms its logic into a clear, structured code using Unicode box drawing.
-It visually separates conditional and looping branches, and highlights nesting levels with indentation and color coding.
+It visually separates conditional and looping branches, and highlights nesting levels with indentation and color coding for an easier and fast understanding.

 ---